 Pantry items – Refrigerators get cleaned out pretty often since the odor of science projects kind of demands it, but what about your pantry?
 Have you gone gluten-free and there are still boxes of pasta in your cabinets?
 Unopened items that are not expired can be donated to a food bank.
 Others can be tossed.
-Here’s a whole post on decluttering your kitchen in one day if you’re feeling up to it!

 Old candles – That wick is burned almost all the way down and there’s dust on the wax.
 It’s gotta go.
 It’s not worth taking up space while you get around to melting it down for a craft project.
 Better yet, toss all your candles (and the formaldehyde, acetaldehyde, acrolein, and soot being depositing into your lungs) and start diffusing essential oils instead.
 You’ll enjoy the smell and receive therapeutic benefits.